azmy60/ci4-rollup-postcss-tailwind/README.md

 # ci4-rollup-postcss-tailwind

 ## Installation
-1. Create a new database with any name
+1. Create a new database
-2. Copy or rename the env file to `.env` and open.
+2. Copy or rename the env file to `.env` and open
-3. Set the `database.default` lines to your database configurations.
+3. Set the following `database.default` lines depending on your database configurations
 ```php
 database.default.hostname = localhost
 database.default.database = ci4-rpt-todos